Glossary of Terms

-- Heirloom : Varieties whose seed lines have been maintained and passed down by gardeners and farmers over generations, prized for traits such as appearance, fragrance, and flavor.
+- Heirloom : Open-pollinated varieties whose seed lines have been maintained and passed down by gardeners and farmers over generations, prized for traits such as appearance, fragrance, and flavor.

 An (F1) hybrid refers to first filial or first-generation offspring.
 Hybrid varieties of vegetables and flowers are typically (F1) hybrids.
 Seeds from an F1 hybrid will not produce plants with characteristics equivalent to its F1 parent.

 - Inoculant : Used to introduce beneficial bacteria to legume seeds prior to planting, to prompt and enhance conversion of atmospheric nitrogen to ammonia nitrogen within nitrogen-fixing nodules on legume plant roots.

 - Legumes : A family of plants grown agriculturally for many different purposes, including human consumption, animal consumption, and farm seed applications.
 Notable for ability to fix atmospheric nitrogen and accumulate it within root nodules via nitrogen-fixing, symbiotic Rhizobia bacteria.

 - Natural III Treatment : A biological seed treatment comprised of a proprietary blend of beneficial microorganisms that help protect seeds and developing roots from decay.
 Made with NOP-compliant materials and approved for use in organic productions.
 Treatment also facilitates development of a robust root system and hence healthier seedling that can perform in less-than-ideal microbial health.

 - Non-MT0 : Indicates that a seed product has not been tested for Lettuce Mosaic Virus.
 All items not tested have an "N" included with the part number.